are fish vertebrate or invertebrate?

 Lampreys closely resemble eels.
 They have long, scaleless bodies, a solitary nostril on the top of their head, and 7 gill pores on each side.

 Like hagfish, lampreys have a cartilaginous skeleton.
 They also have several cartilaginous structures called arcualia.
-These are located above the notochord, meaning lampreys, like the other two species, aren’t true vertebrates.
+These are located above the notochord, meaning lampreys aren’t true vertebrates.

 Despite this, they’re some of the most energy-efficient swimmers in the ocean.
 Their movements generate low-pressure zones around the body, pulling their bodies through the water instead of pushing them.

-Fish are closer in anatomy to us than you might think.
-Their backbones are one of their most important features, and without them, they wouldn’t survive.
+Fish are closer in anatomy to humans than you might think.
+Their backbones are among their most essential features, and without them, they wouldn’t survive.